rcabini/compositIA/README.md

 # compositIA

 Fully automatic system to calculate body composition from CT scans.

-It is composed of three blocks:
+compositIA consists of three blocks:

 * CNN to predict the position of L1 and L3.
 * U-net to segment L1.